HeavenlyBerserker/Pytorch-Tutorial/README.md

 # Pytorch-Tutorial
 Created by Hong Xu for University of Utah's Machine Learning class Spring 2020.
+You can find the video of the lecture [here](https://www.youtube.com/watch?v=SqrGNUPqars).

 The structure of the tutorial is as follows
 * **Powerpoint first covers**